-The baroque Schloss Hof palace might be considered his “little place in the country”.
-If by “little” you mean a huge palace with extensive gardens and grounds.
+The baroque Schloss Hof might be considered Eugene’s “little place in the country”.
+If by “little place” you mean a large estate.

-Fill a day trip with a palace to tour, gardens to admire, and a set of estate buildings full of surprises (wandering turkeys, Lipizzaner horses, hidden rose gardens, to name but three).
+Fill a day trip with a palace to tour, gardens to admire, and a set of outbuildings full of surprises (wandering turkeys, Lipizzaner horses, and hidden rose gardens, to name but three).

 Various tour operators have special one-day excursions that leave from the centre of Vienna to popular destinations, taking the hassle out of travel arrangements.